 Like many 3D action-adventure games on the original PlayStation, Oni’s control scheme is dishearteningly broken.
 Everything about the game’s controls from aiming weapons to moving around to traversing platforms to hand-to-hand combat makes the games ever more dismal and unsatisfying to play.
 Although Bungie would later be known among the gaming company for developing some of the best first-person shooters of all time, I guess 3D action-adventure games are not their strong point.

 Lifespan – 4/10

-To soldier through the game’s main story campaign will take roughly about 5 hours, but in all honesty, I think player interest will be outlasted by it’s lifespan.
+To soldier through the game’s main story campaign will take roughly about 5 hours, but in all honesty, I think player interest will be outlasted by its lifespan.
 I don’t believe there’s enough to do or see in the game that would make people want to play it for any extended amount of time.

 Storyline – 3/10

-The story of Oni centres on a secret agent named Konoko, who works for the police force responsible for suppressing opposition to the laws of the dystopian society that Earth has become, but later embarks on a quest of self-discovery.
+The story of Oni centers on a secret agent named Konoko, who works for the police force responsible for suppressing opposition to the laws of the dystopian society that Earth has become, but later embarks on a quest for self-discovery.
 There is one major twist in the plot at a point, but other than that, I don’t think there was much thought put into it at all.
 The voice acting is weak at best, and the characters are consequently very monotonous and very hard to identify with; it’s indeed not worthy of the excellent story it was influenced by.